goozbach/resume/resume-source.md

         keys of the HashiCorp Vault system.
     + Added audit logging to increase visibility into, and the security of the platform.
-    + Tied user management system acccount access to the HashiCorp Vault installation.
+    + Tied user management system account access to the HashiCorp Vault installation.
         This increased security, accountability, and auditability of the secret storage and encryption systems.